2025 Pride Ride Routes

 Pride Ride 65

 If you want to explore some more NY State park land, you’ll love this one.
-Ride the same route as the 50-mile, but you’ll add in a loop up through Rockleigh before approaching the rest stop to take a breather with fellow riders.
-Then you’ll continue along with the 50-mile riders but head even further north to Congers, NY and into stunning Rockland Lake State Park.
-The lake is gorgeous and is a great place to take some photos or just pause by the water.
-Then you will continue south and meet up again with the 50-mile route, heading down the rail trail and back to the rest stop before continuing south back to Riverbank State Park in Manhattan.
+Ride the same route as the 50-mile, but you’ll add in a loop up before approaching the rest stop to take a breather with fellow riders.
+Then you’ll continue along with the 50-mile riders back to the finish festival in the city with the familiar rest stop at Tenalfy Bicycle Worshop.
+Enjoy the break in Nyack participating in Rockland Pride Parade and Street Fair.
+Then you will continue south with the 50-mile route, heading down the rail trail and back to the rest stop before continuing south back to Riverbank State Park in Manhattan.

 Ride With GPS - 65 Miles